 Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

-Our content marketing agency produces over 300+ articles/month, so we use these tools on a daily basis.
+Our content marketing agency produces hundreds of articles per month, so we use these tools on a daily basis.

-What is MarketMuse — and is it worth the hefty price tag?
-That’s what we’re going to cover in this MarketMuse review.
+But what is MarketMuse, and is it worth the hefty price tag?
+That’s what we’re going to cover in this in-depth MarketMuse review.

-When it comes to performing keyword research and getting the most out of content marketing, I have to say MarketMuse is worth it.
+When it comes to performing keyword research and getting the most out of content marketing, MarketMuse is worth it.

 TABLE OF CONTENTS